Hi, what do you want to do?

 Morse Code and Computers

-In this Morse code worksheet, learners read a short passage about the invention of Morse code and the use of telegraphs.
+In this Morse code worksheet, students read a short passage about the invention of Morse code and the use of telegraphs.
 Students answer three paragraphs about the passage.

 Curated OER